alexeymorgunov/structbioinfo/README.md

 What's our RMSD?
 Is that a good alignment?
 Is it surprising to find that?

 e) Let's compare this alignment to an alignment between two proteins, both with experimentally derived structural models.
-Find the human arginine-tRNA synthetase and repeat the alignment.
+Find the human arginine-tRNA synthetase and align it to the _S. cerevisiae_ protein.
 You could also run a sequence alignment to compare to.

 ---
 **5. Coevolutionary analysis**